Camendivil/mcb185_homework/participation.md

 	+ Attended class on Tuesday
 	+ Took Unit 3 assessment, i don't think I passed
 	+ Prof went over Unit 3 and 4 assessment on the whiteboard
+	+ Class was cancelled on Thursday due to prof not feeling great
+	+ Got ready for my Unit 3 assessment